ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The system allows to download the uploaded file(s)
 #### J. Capture an individual's fingerprints as per specification

-Registration officer captures an individual’s fingerprints using fingerprint device to authenticate an individual.
-Fingerprint capture is configurable by the admin at the country level.
+Fingerprint capture is configurable (Turn ON or OFF) by the admin at the country level.

 **Turn ON or OFF fingerprints capture**